gourirajaram/lof_analyses/annotations/README.md

-Scripts to <br> a) Annotate variants in whole-exome sequencing data using Ensembl's [Variant Effect Predictor](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0974-4#:~:text=The%20VEP%20is%20a%20software,a%20subset%20for%20further%20analysis) with the [LOFTEE plugin](https://github.com/konradjk/loftee) <br> b) Prepare files for regenie step 2 <br>
+Scripts to <br> a) Annotate variants in whole-exome sequencing data using Ensembl's [Variant Effect Predictor](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0974-4#:~:text=The%20VEP%20is%20a%20software,a%20subset%20for%20further%20analysis) with the [LOFTEE plugin](https://github.com/konradjk/loftee) <br> b) Prepare files to identify individuals carrying loss-of-function (LoF) variant burden mask using [REGENIE](https://rgcgithub.github.io/regenie/) <br> <br>

-We perform burden analyses on LoF variants <br>
-Scripts to be implemented in the following order <br>
+### Scripts to be implemented in the following order <br>
 1. `wes_allele_frequencies_gr_1.sh` - reports frequency of the alternate allele.
 The first column considered reference allele with _ref_first_ <br><br>
 **For loftee annotated variants:** <br>
 2.  `loftee_download_docker.sh` - to be run on UKB-RAP.
 Downloads docker image of [loftee](https://hub.docker.com/r/nikhilmilind/loftee) from docker hub <br>